 what can i do at lake ihema in akagera national park-rwanda

 Lake Ihema is perched in the Akagera national park, where the Big Five wildlife safaris take place in Rwanda.
 In order for travelers to access Lake Ihema, they should first access Akagera National Park, which is among Rwanda’s most rewarding national parks, besides Volcanoes National Park and Nyungwe Forest National Park.
-Akagera national park offers many activities that travelers can participate in to ensure an exciting trip.
+Akagera National Park offers many activities that travelers can participate in to ensure an exciting trip.

 Accessing Akagera National Park

 Akagera National Park can be reached by road transportation.
 Visitors can access the Akagera National Park through the northern or southern gates, depending on where they are located.
-Akagera National Park is located 110 km from Kigali City.
+Akagera National Park is located 110 kilometers from Kigali City.
 You can get there from the city in about two and a half hours.
 We recommended the use of private modes of transportation on the road because buses and other forms of public transportation will take a long time to get to the park.

 In order to have an exciting safari in the Akagera National Park, it is still advised for self-driving tourists to hire a guide once they enter the park.
 A guide can be hired at the park entrance who is knowledgeable about the park.
 Tourists can take part in other activities and visit endless attractions in Akagera National Park while traveling to see Lake Ihema.
 These attractions are as follows: